 See how much equity you could release with our free calculator.
 Please note the results are based on lifetime mortgages only.

 Who are the providers and how are they regulated?

-The Saga Equity Release Advice Service is provided by Just Retirement Solutions Limited.
-The Saga Equity Release Plan is provided by Just Retirement Money Limited.
+The Saga Equity Release Advice Service is provided by HUB Financial Solutions Limited.
+The Saga Equity Release Plan is provided by Just.
+Just is a trading name of Just Retirement Money Limited.
 Saga Personal Finance is a registered trading name of Acromas Financial Services Limited, which is registered in England and Wales (Company No. 3023493).
 Registered office: Enbrook Park, Sandgate, Folkestone, Kent CT20 3SE.
-Acromas Financial Services Limited, Just Retirement Solutions Limited and Just Retirement Money Limited are authorised and regulated by the Financial Conduct Authority.
+Acromas Financial Services Limited, HUB Financial Solutions Limited and Just Retirement Money Limited are authorised and regulated by the Financial Conduct Authority.